About home broadband deals

 - No one uses the internet much – There is probably still the odd household out there which doesn't use the internet very much – perhaps you live in a strict, Victorian role-playing environment?
 In all seriousness, though, getting broadband that isn't quick enough is never a problem, since upgrading to faster speeds is usually instantaneous.
 Unless of course you are already on the fastest speed available to you, in which case, you're out of luck

-What's the best home broadband if you rent your property?
+Home broadband if you rent your property

 There once was a broadband provider – Tentel they were called, no longer around – which specialised specifically in broadband for temporary tenants.
 Their whole schtick was basically to offer home broadband deals on a rolling one-month contract basis, so if you had to move out, you wouldn't be stuck with giant early exit fees.